eye-division/susanmoxley/_posts/2018-07-06-children--social-work-act---its-july-2018-so-where-are-we-now.md

 This saw the announcement by **[NCB](https://www.ncb.org.uk/news-opinion/news-highlights/ncb-lead-development-new-approaches-safeguarding)** and **[DfE](https://www.gov.uk/government/publications/working-together-to-safeguard-children--2)** of a national pilot, to be tested in the regions, of the long awaited re-structure of local Safeguarding arrangements outlined in the C&SW Act. **Local Children's Safeguarding Boards**&nbsp;are to be 'retired'.
 Fresh statutory impetus will fall on the a single 'multi-agency' effort of **Police**, **LAs** & **Health**.

-So new multi-agency agreements, will be key.
-But more than that, collaborative working, will be paramount in pulling this off.
+So new **multi-agency agreements, will be key**.
+But more than that, **collaborative working, will be paramount** in pulling off effectiveness.

-\*\*So where does all this leave us at the present time? \*\*
+**So where does all this leave us at the present time?&nbsp;**

-I have re-produced below here, an analysis I first published here back in December 2016 after "Putting Children First" rolled off the press.
-This draws a picture of the 'sector shifts' that we are all in the midst of, knowingly or otherwise.
+**I have re-produced below here, an analysis I first published here back in December 2016** after "Putting Children First" rolled off the press.
+This draws a picture of the '**sector shifts**' that we are all in the midst of, knowingly or otherwise.

 Some points are specific parts of the Act, some are my own expression of the 'sector levers' which are now at play in shaping the flow of money through the wider public sector economy: